 Maryville College has specific COVID-19 Guidance for Students and a COVID-19 addendum to the Maryville College Student Code of Conduct, which states that violations to COVID-19 policies could result in disciplinary actions ranging from probation to separation from the College through suspension.
 Members of the campus community should encourage those around them to comply with guidance in an effort to promote health and safety.
 When members of the campus community are witnessed being willfully non-compliant, students, faculty and staff members should submit the COVID-19 Incident Report.

 Phased reopening of campus

-Phases 2 and 3 and their respective operational pieces each will be announced days prior to their effective date.
-It’s expected that each phase will last at least two weeks, but determinations will be based on several factors.
+A determination about moving to Phase 3 (a complete reopen to the public) will be based on several factors.
 Due to the varying nature of work necessary to support the Mission of the College, each Cabinet member will identify employees to return in each phase.
-Employees will be notified prior to each phase, which phase they are likely to return in.

 Plan for Fall 2020: Standards for behavior